optozorax/unasanu/content/en/index.md

 In some sense, this is similar to the anthropic principle, but it's more fundamental and happens at every moment, not just at the start of time during the creation of the universe.
 I suggest introducing a term for this.

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Anthropic filtration** — a principle according to which an observer is able to filter out universes where computations are either not occurring, or occurring incorrectly, as well as being capable of filtering out universes where their emergence or existence is impossible.
+**Anthropic Filtration** — a principle according to which an observer is able to filter out universes where computations are either not occurring, or occurring incorrectly, as well as being capable of filtering out universes where their emergence or existence is impossible.
 {{ admonition_end() }}

 As we go on, we'll see that some of these arguments can be applied to anthropic filtration, and some cannot.